zykarsolutions/Zambian-Cities-for-WooCommerce/README.md

 Zambian Cities & Towns For WooCommerce

-Add Shipping Zones that covers not only the Province/State level in WooCommerce but also Towns ans Cities.
+Add Shipping Zones that covers not only the Province/State level in WooCommerce but also Towns & Cities.

 ## Provinces